Browse by Topic

 Converting an existing account to a team

 IMPORTANT NOTE!
 Converting an account to a team is permanent not reversible.
-Please be certain the account your converting is indeed a team.
+Please be certain the account you’re converting is indeed a team.

 What are team owners?

-Owners are team members that have special privileges.
-Owners can update the team profile, add and remove members, and manage billing info.
-Owners can also act on the team’s behalf (upload shots, comment, like, etc.).
-Each team is required to have at least one owner.
+Team owners are team members that have special privileges.
+Team owners can update the team profile, add and remove members, and manage billing info.
+Team owners can also act on the team’s behalf (upload shots, comment, like, etc.).
+Each team is required to have at least one team owner.

-How can owners act on a team’s behalf?
+How can team owners act on a team’s behalf?